casey216/hng13-stage1-String-Analyzer-Service/README.md

-# 🧠 String Analyzer Service --- Stage 1 Backend Task
+# 🧠 String Analyzer Service

 ## 🚀 Overview

-This project implements a **RESTful API** service that analyzes strings and stores their computed properties.\
+This project implements a **RESTful API** service that analyzes strings and stores their computed properties.
-It is built as part of the **Backend Wizards --- Stage 1 Task**.

 ------------------------------------------------------------------------